AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 3. Select **Create single thing** and click **Next**.
 4. Enter a unique name and click **Next**.
 5. On the **Configure device certificate** page, select **Auto-generate a new certificate** and click **Next**.
 6. Create a new policy or attach an existing one to the certificate.
 You're redirected to a new page if you create a new policy.
-For this tutorial, create a new policy with two statements:
+For this tutorial, create a new policy with three statements:
     - First statement
         - **Policy effect**: `Allow`
         - **Policy action**: `iot:Connect`